KaiHotz/jQuery-Drupal-Webform-Validation-Plugin/README.md

     'checkBoxPc'            : '',
     'pcMessage'             : 'You must accept Our Privacy Policy', 'checkBoxOptIn'         : '',
-    //Only set if you use an only textfield for dateinput
+    //Only set if you use an only textfield for dateinput and three hidden fields for DD, MM and Year Normaly used for SalesForce or Foneworx
     //Requieres jQueryUI Datepicker
     'onlyDateFieldId'       : '',
     'dayId'                 : '',